Azure-Samples/aks-contoso-ships-sample/README.md

 ### Installation & Quickstart

-#### Running with Docker

-Just type `docker-compose up` on the project root and it should start a working application.

 #### Running stand alone

 The application is divided into two main directories: `frontend` and `backend` each one with their respective codes and infrastructure files.